JacobIkke/STM32_Clones/README.md

 - AT32F403ACGU7 240Mhz   no FPU   = 742ms
 - AT32F403ACGU7 240Mhz   Hard FPU = 112ms
 - AIR32F103CBT6 240Mhz   no FPU   = 690ms

+## Overclocking
+Most clones run a bit faster than the STM32 version.
+They're made with more modern production processes.
+For instance, the STM32F103 series was designed back in 2007 and is made on a 90nm process, while clones like the AR32 are produced on a 40nm process by TSMC, giving it more potential for higher clock speeds.

+* AIR32F103CBT6 M3 max overclock is 256MHz - limitation: PLL multiplier can go higher
+* AT32F403ACGU7 M4 max overclock is 256MHz - limitation: PLL multiplier can go higher